 A Rise in Violence Against Asian Americans and Pacific Islanders Amid COVID-19—What Needs to be Done?

 Manjusha P. Kulkarni

-Manjusha P. Kulkarni (Manju) is Executive Director of Asian Pacific Policy and Planning Council (A3PCON), a coalition of community-based organizations representing Asian Americans and Pacific Islanders (AAPIs) in Los Angeles County.
+Manjusha P. Kulkarni (Manju) is executive director of Asian Pacific Policy and Planning Council (A3PCON), a coalition of community-based organizations representing Asian Americans and Pacific Islanders (AAPIs) in Los Angeles County.
 Kulkarni is a lecturer in the Asian American Studies Department at UCLA, and in March 2020, co-founded Stop AAPI Hate, the nation’s leading aggregator of COVID-19-related hate incidents against AAPIs.
-Manju's work has been featured in publications including the New York Times, CBS News, and CNN, as well as several ethnic media outlets.
+Kulkarni's work has been featured in publications including the New York Times, CBS News, and CNN, as well as several ethnic media outlets.
 Kulkarni graduated with a Bachelor of Arts degree from Duke University and a Juris Doctor degree from Boston University School of Law.
 In 2014, President Obama awarded Kulkarni the White House Champions of Change award for her efforts to improve access to health care for Asian American communities.

 March 11, 2021